-Amanda is a recent member of the Chilterns MS Centre.
+Amanda is a recent member of the Chilterns Neuro Centre.
 The maths teacher and mother of two is a competitive swimmer working towards her dream of making finals in the National para-swimming championships.

 Our occupational therapist suggested that she attended our fatigue management course which helped her to understand and manage her energy levels.
 Amanda said changing her mindset and accepting that she needs to sit down after a swim was like wearing glasses – if she wants to see where she is going she needs to wear them.
 The knowledge she has gained has helped her to continue to follow her dream of being a Paralympic swimmer.
 This is Amanda’s story.

 I knew something was wrong when I was walking alone and about 2 miles from home my right leg forgot how to walk.
 It was the scariest moment of my life.
 I was diagnosed with Primary Progressive MS in the autumn of 2019.
 The diagnosis took place over a period of several months from my initial consultation with my GP and during this time little information was provided to support me but lots of things changed.
 I went from being able to run 5km to feeling that walking 2km was a huge achievement and would wipe me out for the day.
 Mentally this was one of the hardest things for me to take in.
 I now use two sticks when at school, mostly to visibly point out that if you bump into me I’ll fall over, but by the latter part of each week they are there to support me too.

 After my diagnosis and before my first MS nurse appointment, I was talking to friends at my swimming club and they mentioned the Centre.
 So I contacted them, arranged for a referral from my GP and in early February came for an initial assessment.
 During my assessment Amy said “every single statement you made was `when I get tired this happens, when I get tired I find I can’t do…’ – so your biggest impact is actually fatigue.
 If the fatigue’s under control you’re coping with most things.”
 I agreed.